SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/quotesync-tab-settings.md

 * **Default text for follow-up**: Here you can enter the text to be displayed for any follow-up that may be created for this quote.
 Users have the option of creating a follow-up when they send a quote.

 * [Open Sale Types][1]: Click this link to go to the **Sale - Type, Stages, Quote** list.
 Every sale in SuperOffice CRM must have a sale type, and many of the default properties of a quote are obtained from the sale type of the associated sale.
-This applies to, for instance, the use of alternatives, the quote template, validity of the quote and requirement for approval.
+This applies to, for instance, the use of alternatives, the [quote template][3], validity of the quote and requirement for approval.

 ## Product dialog settings